 The question above should give you a more manageable chunk of your vision to work on, and it should feel less overwhelming almost immediately.

-Notice, I want you to set things you can accomplish and that you have complete control over.
-I don’t want any goals that you can’t control in this 12-week timeframe.
-Because it’s frustrating to focus on stuff you can’t control.
+Be sure to set things you can accomplish and that you have complete control over.
+Stay away from any goals that you can’t control in this 12-week timeframe because it’s frustrating to focus on stuff you can’t control.

-Though it's fun, exciting, and motivating to put together a vision board, doing the hard work of mapping out exactly how you'll get there is the difference between entrepreneurs who succeed and those who do not.
+Though it's exciting and motivating to put together a vision board, doing the hard work of mapping out exactly how you'll get there is the difference between entrepreneurs who succeed and those who do not.